Topscientist/boom-bot/README.md

 # Boom Bot
 A test to see what happens if the open-source community is allowed to run rampant with a discord bot and it's code.

+This will probably blow up (Go up in smoke) which is why it's called Boom Bot

 ## Bot Info
 This bot is making use of the discord.py v2 library.